Extension of application deadline to midnight June 30, 2023.

 Producer Pamela Koffler is the co-founder of Killer Films (and many say its secret weapon).
-Ms. Koffler has produced dozens of films over almost 30 years and she has served as a creative producer and mentor at some of the most prestigious and competitive creative producing labs in the country.
+Ms. Koffler has produced upwards of fifty films and television series over almost 30 years and she has served as a creative producer and mentor at some of the most prestigious and competitive creative producing labs in the country.
 At Stony Brook, she offers the same level of mentorship to our Producer Track students.

 Over the course of the semester, you will meet with Ms. Koffler for four structured meetings/phone calls, and also have access to her by phone or email for support and guidance.
 These meetings and calls are both career advice and project-driven, geared to support the thesis project of the producing candidate.

 "Pam Koffler is the organizational powerhouse behind Killer Films and their successes.
 Not only is she an inspiration, but she is a generous mentor, willing to use her good name and reputation to unlock doors for the talented up and comers who want to follow in her footsteps.
 The support and encouragement she offered me as her Sundance mentee was invaluable." — Ashley Maynor, producer

 The Producer Track thesis project is a film (often of feature length, or T.V. pilot or webisode) of significant artistic merit that has been produced by the graduating student, and requires sole producing credit on screen.
 The producer cannot also be the director of the film.